 Ramp Test Instructions

 You will need: A Tempo Trainer Pro.
-A coach or friend to time your 50m swims with a stopwatch and to count your strokes.
+A coach or friend to time your 50m/yd swims with a stopwatch and to count your strokes.

 The Stroke Rate Ramp Test is a series of 50m (or 50 yard) swims with a short break in between.
-The stroke rate during each 50m is controlled by the Tempo Trainer Pro and gradually increases.
-Take whatever rest is necessary between the 50m swims to change the stroke rate on the Tempo Trainer Pro.
+The stroke rate during each 50 is controlled by the Tempo Trainer Pro and gradually increases.
+Take a short rest between the 50s to change the stroke rate on the Tempo Trainer Pro.

 Here's an example Ramp Test table to complete for a swimmer with a natural stroke rate around 70 strokes per minute:

 To keep the test as unbiased as possible don't try and assess the results or analyse things as you go along.
-Simply perform the set of 50m swims at the given stroke rate and record how each felt.
+Simply perform the set of 50s at the given stroke rate and record how each felt.

 Use the tips below to interpret the results.
 Also watch the video clip below where Paul Newsome runs a Ramp Test with Riaz to show how it's done.